Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: Experimentation

 \subsection{Experiments}

-The Swap operator in Pytorch/C++ is an innovative approach that can significantly improve the efficiency and accuracy of machine learning algorithms and has integrated custom-built operators into Pytorch.
+The Switch operator in Pytorch/C++ is an innovative approach that can significantly improve the efficiency and accuracy of machine learning algorithms and has integrated custom-built operators into Pytorch.
 Hyperparameters, such as the learning rate, batch size, \etc. In this case, the learning rate has been set to 0.001, which is a common starting value for many machine learning models.
 The rate is decayed by 1e\-4 to prevent overfitting and improve the generalization of the model.
 The batch size is 8.
 One optimization that has been implemented is the rewriting of the sampler in Pytorch's DataLoader.
 By ensuring that the same corner images are sampled into the same batch, the GPU memory is better utilized, leading to improved training speed and reduced memory usage.

-A single NVIDIA Tesla GPU with 32G memory is used for all the experiments and its memory usage is intensive due to the Swap operator.
+A single NVIDIA Tesla V100 GPU with 32G memory is used for all the experiments and its memory usage is intensive due to the Switch operator.

-As expounded in Section\rref{overall}, the assessment of the model encompasses two key metrics: the segmentation score (S.score) and the classification score (C.score).
-These metrics are evaluated using distinct thresholds, which result in varying performance indicators such as precision, recall, and F1 score.
-As presented in Table.\rref{thresholds}, the optimal recall value is attained by setting the segmentation threshold at a confidence level of 0.6, and the classification confidence threshold at 0.5 or 0.6.
+The optimal recall value is attained by setting the segmentation threshold at a confidence level of 0.6, and the classification confidence threshold at 0.5 or 0.6.
 Conversely, the highest precision value is observed by setting the segmentation confidence threshold to 0.8, and the classification threshold to 0.7.
-The F1 score is a harmonic mean of precision and recall and thus provides a balanced measure of their performance trade-off.
-In the present study, we found that the highest F1 score was achieved when the thresholds of confidence were set as 0.8 for Segmentation and 0.4 for Classification.
-To ensure a fair comparison with other methods, we used the F1 score obtained at these metrics as a baseline.